mbucchia/OpenXR-Vk-D3D12/README.md

 ## Limitations

 - This has only been tested with Windows Mixed Reality.
-- This has only been tested with NVIDIA and AMD video cards.
+- This has only been tested with NVIDIA (driver version 528.49) and AMD video cards (driver version 23.2.1).
 - Vulkan support has been tested with the HelloXR sample app from Khronos, Unity 2021 and Godot 4.
 - OpenGL support has been tested with the HelloXR sample app from Khronos and X-Plane 12 Demo (using [OpenComposite](https://gitlab.com/znixian/OpenOVR/-/tree/openxr)).
 - It is compatible with [OpenXR Toolkit](https://mbucchia.github.io/OpenXR-Toolkit/).